noelGordon96/AHK_Utility_Lib/README.md

 ~~The files are named as **MyPrifix.ahk** so as long as the files are in an accessible library by your script, you can call them in your scripts **MyPrefix_MyFunc(Params)**.~~

 ***NOTICE:** The migration to AHKv2 may have changed the above text.
 With the enhanced error checking in V2 this can cause issues because the functions show as not having a declaration (since the declaration is in a separate file).
-Manually including the library file with **#Include** solves this for not but I am still looking into alternatives like **#Warn**.*
+Manually including the library file with **#Include** solves this for now but I am still looking into alternatives like **#Warn**.*

 # Function Libraries